Sterling Sharpe: End 2 End

 Sterling Sharpe: End 2 End is a Super Nintendo Entertainment System football video game released in 1995 exclusively for the North American market.

-A Japanese version titled Super American Football was planned to be released but was eventually cancelled.

 Summary

 After the player with the ball is tackled, the play ends and both teams figure out new plays.

 This video game was endorsed by retired NFL wide receiver Sterling Sharpe (his career with the Green Bay Packers ended in 1994 due to a neck injury).
 The game was rated Kids to Adults by the Entertainment Software Rating Board advisory panel.

 The object is to win football games by following and complying with the standard rules of the National Football League.
 Referees deliver penalties to players (human or CPU) who commit penalties; these always carry either a five-yard penalty or a ten-yard penalty depending on the severity of the offense.

 While the 30 cities involved in the 1994 NFL season were used, their team name and official logos were dropped.
 None of the actual NFL players themselves appear in the game like Emmitt Smith, Troy Aikman, or Brett Favre.
 Sterling Sharpe sometimes compliments the player when he makes an excellent play on the field.